JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 module.exports = <My-path>ControllerImpl;
 ```

 A note on operationId: think of these as scoped to the swagger file, not to the path as one might hope.
-Thus, in the example above `the repository GET method maps not to the repository controller's _get_ method, but to _getRepository_.
+Thus, in the example above, the repository GET method maps not to the repository controller's _get_ method, but to _getRepository_.

 ### Step #4A - Controller method parameters